mkhlb/6408B/README.md

 ### Iterative Motion - Points

+While originally there was no intention to do so, iterative motion has been added to MKHLib.
+The addition of this reduced the time of the skills autonomous by 10 seconds.

 #### Point Turning

 There is iterative point turning, to facilitate more accurate auto aim.

 #### Point Driving

+Point driving is simple to do, but hard to make stable.
+In theory its just combining two of the previous functions talked about and running them iteratively.
+By driving straight to a point, and constantly turning to face it as accurately as possible, you can achieve motion to that point.

+However, iteratively turning to a point becomes increasingly unstable as the distance error decreases.
+With a small overshoot the angular error can completely reverse, and the robot can get stuck doing loops around a target point.

+So the trick is to split the motion up into phases, and simply turn off the angular component of movement at a certain distance.
+It works as follows:

+PHASE 0, error > 12: iteratively update straight drive target and point turn target using math described above.
+PHASE 1, error > 9: iteratively update straight drive target.
+PHASE 2: stop updating all targets, let PIDs run their course.

+Note: all drive PIDs run on encoders, and the distance target is converted into an encoder target.
+Because of this the user just has to tune one PID for all driving, odom based or encoder based.

 #### Achieving A Target Orientation

+The classical drive functions give a good fast path to reach a target position, but they don't control for orientation.
+The stupid way to do that is simply to turn after the drive is done.
+The issue is that this doesn't look smooth, and in some cases isn't fast.
+The alternative is driving in a curve, and in some cases this curve is faster, because when driving in curves you spend less time accelerating.
+One way to generate these curves on the fly with nothing more than creative iteration of the point driving that has already been tuned is the boomerang controller.

 ### Iterative Motion - Paths